 Navigo Easy Pass:

-This Paris public transportation pass is ideal.
-Load a “carnet” of T+ tickets and then you are not looking for individual tickets.
-Eventually, this card will replace the T+ paper tickets.
-I usually load one carnet at a time but you can load more (up to 29 tickets) and also Orlybus and Roissybus tickets to get you to the airports.
-A super convenient pass.
+The Navigo Easy Pass is a public transportation card that costs 2€.
+You can load a “carnet” (booklet) of 10 T+ tickets on your pass and then tap to go through the turnstile.
+I usually load one carnet at a time but you can load up to 29 tickets.
+You can also load Orlybus and Roissybus tickets to get you to the airports and a Navigo Day Pass.

 Mobilis Day Pass: